Quackers711/Github-Graph-Mapper/README.md

 * ``NEO4J_USER`` - Default is `neo4j`
 * ``NEO4J_PASS`` - Default is `password`

+Remember to change the Neo4J default credentials in [docker-compose.yml](docker-compose.yml).
+The environment values above should match those defined there.

 And the optional variable to increase rate limits:
 * `GITHUB_TOKEN` - This should be a Personal Access Token with access to the `Followers` scope.